Firmware version: 0.95

 EncB click saves the selected program.

-Enc1 click moves cursor left.
+Enc1 click moves cursor to the left.

-Enc2 click moves cursor right.
+Enc2 click moves cursor to the right.

 Enc1 changes current editing character.